 We spent some money to purchase items for our health worker kits.
-This money had been donated to the High Tea in 2018.
+This money was donated to the High Tea in 2018.
 We purchased 20 blood pressure kits, thermometers, headlamps and umbilical clamps.
-These completed the 31 Health Worker Kits that made their way to PNG and have allowed us a surplus of ready to go kits, for the next request.
-5 dopplers were also purchased - these had been requested by Dr TK for use at the Tari Hospital.
+These completed the 31 Health Worker Kits that made their way to PNG and have allowed us a surplus of ready-to-go kits for the next request.
+5 dopplers were also purchased - Dr TK had requested these for use at the Tari Hospital.
 These also arrived in PNG along with 3 large speculums (that were kindly donated by Dr Max Cole).

-A truck was hired to move 20 infant cots that were donated by the Northern Hospital.
+A truck was hired to move 20 infant cots donated by the Northern Hospital.
 This was a big job, and a thank you needs to go out to Ricki and his team of helpers.